-Stock futures trade lower on fading stimulus hopes
+Stock futures fall on fading stimulus hopes, global restrictions

 Investors will get new data on jobless claims and manufacturing